Skip to content

 Events

-KTabs emits a changed event with the new tab hash when clicked.
+KTabs emits a @change event with the new tab hash when clicked.
 You can use this to set the router or window hash and in turn use that with v-model.

 <template>